khkris/face-recognition-RT/README.md

 Open-CV is used for the preprocessing of the captured face.
 More specifically, the Haar-Cascade classifier is used for detection and alignment.

 ## Running
-To add a new face to the database, run: `AddToDatabase.py`
+To add a new face to the database, run: `AddToDatabase.py` in the src folder

-To remove a face from the database, run: `RemoveFromDatabase.py`
+To remove a face from the database, run: `RemoveFromDatabase.py` in the src folder

-To execute the project, run: `FR_driver.py`
+To execute the project, run: `FR_driver.py` in the src folder

 ## Results
 ![Result1](/results/Capture.PNG)